Water Softener Buying Guide

 Installation and Maintenance Considerations

-Before making your final decision, consider these important factors:
+Before making your final decision, consider these important factors.
+For a step-by-step walkthrough, see our complete installation guide:

-- Installation Requirements: Most systems require plumbing connections and drainage access.
+- Installation Requirements: Most systems require plumbing connections, a drain line, and an electrical outlet nearby.

-- Space Availability: Measure the installation area to ensure your chosen system will fit.
+- Space Availability: Measure the installation area to ensure your chosen system will fit, including room for salt bag storage.

-- Maintenance Needs: Salt-based systems require regular salt refills and occasional cleaning.
+- Maintenance Needs: Salt-based systems require regular maintenance including salt refills every 4-8 weeks and occasional resin cleaning.

 Professional vs DIY Installation